This post may contain affiliate links. Read our disclosure policy here.

 Schedule posts via a scheduling app

 You can automate your content calendar by using a scheduling tool.
-Once all of your posts for the specified time frame has been confirmed you can use a tool like Tailwind, Hootsuite or Buffer to schedule the content to post.
-I personally use Tailwind for Pinterest and really like it.
+Once all of your posts for the specified time frame has been confirmed you can use a tool like Later, Tailwind, Hootsuite or Buffer to schedule the content to post.
+We use Later to schedule our posts on Instagram and Facebook and really like it.
 This allows you more time daily to dedicate to other tasks.
 It also ensures that posts aren’t forgotten or posted late.